bostiog1/VertiStudio-Interview-FullStack/FEEDBACK.md

   -The first time I saw the project I thought it was simple and that I would finish it quickly but as I continued to work and get further and further the more complicated it seemed but at the same time it made me even more ambitious.

-  -I think this project is very good.
-If you want to check that someone has the right skills for the job, this project takes them through a lot of very basic and probably daily working tasks.
+  I think this project is very good.
+If you want to check that someone has the right skills for the job, this project will take them through many basic and probably daily working tasks.